awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_1/disaster/modify-application/_index.en.md

 ### EC2

+We have launched the RDS instance into our secondary region **N. California (us-wes-1)**.

+Now we have to modify the application to use the new RDS instance endpoint

 1.1 Click [EC2](https://us-west-1.console.aws.amazon.com/ec2/home?region=us-west-1#/) to navigate to the dashboard in the **N. California (us-west-1)** region.

 1.2 Click the **Instances (running)** link.